Rupesh22/Rupesh22/README.md

 - 👋 Hi, I’m @Rupesh22
-- 👀 I’m interested in front-end technologies
+- 👀 I’m interested in SDET roles
-- 🌱 I’m currently learning Next.js, mongoDB and JS
+- 🌱 I’m currently learning AWS and docker
-- 💞️ I’m looking to collaborate on front-end projects
+- 💞️ I’m looking to collaborate on automation framework projects
 - 📫 How to reach me ...

 <!---